Technically, nothing. But the name is based in our history. Our company started out as Farm Builders Incorporated.

 If possible, call ahead so we can make arrangements.
 However, walk-ins are welcome, too.

 Call us and let’s talk.
-In order to provide an accurate price, we’ll need to ask you some questions about building size, style and use.
+To provide an accurate price, we’ll need to ask you some questions about building size, style, and use.

 We prefer to price our buildings fairly and in a way that reflects the realities of each project.
 That means projects that have “ready sites” or are timed to perfectly fill a void in our project schedule (like in the winter) may get extra-special pricing.